estacimo/EstasBookStore/README.txt

 Finished catching up to everything.
 'IdentityUser' error is still there Fixed error.
 Had installed the wrong package:
 'Identity.EntityFrameworkCore' instead of 'Microsoft.AspNetCore.Identity.EntityFrameworkCore'

+2021
+Added new class SD.cs in EstasBookStore.Utility and modified its properties Added project reference to the main project
+Added project references to .Models and .Utility in the .DataAccess project